 Undeniably, cloud computing offers numerous benefits, but we must also consider the associated environmental cost of digital storage.
 Data centers, also known as data centres, are the backbone of cloud services and are major contributors to energy consumption and carbon emissions.
 They’re designed with hyper-redundancy, where a substantial part of energy consumption is dedicated to cooling and maintaining systems to ensure uptime, with active computational processes accounting for only6 to 12 percent of the energy used.

-When comparing traditional data centers with distributed networks like hiveNet, the environmental benefits of the latter become clear.
+When comparing traditional data centers with distributed networks like Hivenet, the environmental benefits of the latter become clear.
 A typical enterprise data center often uses buildings not designed for contemporary cooling and power needs, causing excessive energy consumption.

 In contrast, distributed networks reduce environmental impact by utilizing underused resources across a network, lessening the need for centralized data centers.